 Back then the process men underwent to develop their inner self, their consciousness, was called illumination; its equivalent for women was virginity.
 One had to go through a process of self discovery; this required extensive work.
 The initiates had to discover their Virginity/Illumination before being able to offer it.
 The erroneous concept of physical virginity was a different and conniving way to control women.

 Ishtar/ Astarte.- Ishtar was the goddess of love, life, war, and fertility.
 Once more we are back to an independent strong woman who is not in conflict with her femininity.
 The image of Ishtar is similar if not the same as Lilith, showing her naked body without shame.
-Her image expresses sensuality and power, it is not pornographic and demeaning; the naked body was a powerful significance which goes beyond what we simply see now days.
-She was considered the highest priestess or queen of sacred prostitutes.
-Let’s make it very clear the concept of prostitute back then had nothing to do with how presently the word is used.
-“Sacred Prostitute” meant “Sacred Priestess”.
+Her image expresses sensuality and power, it is not pornographic and demeaning; the naked body was a powerful significance which goes beyond what we simply see nowadays.
+Ishtar was considered the Highest Priestess or Queen of Sacred Prostitutes.
+A “Sacred Prostitute” meant “Sacred Priestess”.
 Ishtar was the sacred priestess of Uruq, were the Sacred Courtesans lived.

-Sacred courtesans were women who were picked since childhood much like the way now people pick the next Dalai Lama; special souls who were born to enlighten our planet; oracles if you may.
-They were raised and instructed on all ancient arts, spirituality, etc. They were not to be touched by every men, they did NOT sell themselves.
+Sacred courtesans were women who were picked since childhood, born at specific times; much like the way now people pick the next Dalai Lama; special souls who were born to enlighten our planet; oracles if you may.
+They were raised and instructed on all ancient arts, spirituality, etc. They were NOT to be touched by every men, they did NOT sell themselves.
 If a priestess chose a man then she did so of her own free will.
-They were priestesses and courtesans of the Gods, whose power lay within the ability to expand their consciousness and the ability to communicate directly with the Gods in order to deliver their messages.
+They were priestesses and courtesans of the Gods, whose power lay within the ability to expand their consciousness and the ability to communicate directly with the Gods (psychic abilities) in order to deliver their messages.